jamescherti/dir-config.el/README.md

   - Only a single `.dir-locals.el` file can be specified by modifying the `dir-locals-file` variable.

 - `.dir-config.el` (this package):
-  - Loads and evaluates Emacs Lisp code (dynamic).
+  - Loads and evaluates Emacs Lisp code (dynamic by default).
   - `.dir-config.el` files are easier to maintain, as they use standard Elisp code instead of nested alists.
   - Allows specifying multiple `.dir-config.el` file names by adding them to the `dir-config-file-names` list.